Absolwent

 Absolwent is a Polish luxury vodka manufactured since 1995 by Polmos Białystok.
 Produced as a 4-fold rectified grain high-end spirit.

-It occurs in several varieties: pure, flavor (such as lemon, apricot, cranberry and banana) and Absolwent Gin.
+It is made in several varieties: pure, flavor (such as lemon, apricot, cranberry and banana) and Absolwent Gin.
 According to the company's report from 1999, Absolwent ranks fifth in the world.
 In 2005, it was the best-selling vodka in Poland in terms of sales (14% of the market).
 In 2012, Absolwent was the nineteenth most popular vodka in the world, by sales.